 Finally, the Constituent element in a Search format can be used to simply finding a constituent by any number of criteria.
 As with the Directory element, which roles or groups can be searched for is defined by the Constituent Filters criteria.

-You can choose from a large number of search fields to display, some of which will appear as text-entry fields, others of which are dropdowns.
+You can choose from a large number of search fields to display, some of which will appear as text-entry fields, others of which are dropdowns or multi-select menus.
 The dropdown search options will display any value in use for a constituent within the search filters in Constituent Manager.